Eels eye top four after win over Tigers

-The Eels celebrated came from behind to down Wests Tigers 28-20 last night.
+Parramatta Eels came from behind to down Wests Tigers 28-20 last night.

-This is their first win at Leichhardt Oval in 21 years moving within striking range of the top two after
+This is their first win at Leichhardt Oval in 21 years moving within striking range of the top two finish.

 Article continues after advertisement